marcel0paixao/login-system/README.md

 # Problems
 Problems that I had:

-1. Login using Facebook, Gmail or Twitter is not implemented.
-2. In App/Models/User.php in the function edit, for some reason the bindValue was not working corretly, so I used dots.
+1. In App/Models/User.php in the function edit, for some reason the bindValue was not working corretly, so I used dots.
-5. The file style.css is not well organized.
+2. The file style.css is not well organized.
-5. My little VueJS experience make the home.js and login.js with a maybe not so perfectly organization too.
+3. My little VueJS experience make the home.js and login.js with a maybe not so perfectly organization too.

 # Author
 I'm Marcelo da Paixão, a student of computer science and a beginner full-stack developer.